-c.
+d.
 Taxation of the subsidiaries:

-Kamada Inc and Kamada Plasma LLC are incorporated in the United States and is subject U.S. Federal and State tax laws.
-The two subsidiaries are filling a joint tax return d.
-Carry forward losses for tax purposes and other temporary differences
+Kamada Inc and Kamada Plasma LLC are incorporated in the United States and are subject to U.S. Federal and State tax laws and Franchise Tax.
+The two subsidiaries file a joint tax return.

 On December 22, 2017, the Tax Cuts and Jobs Act (the "Act") was signed into law.
-The Act reduces the corporate tax rate to 21% from 35%, among other things.
+Among other things, the Act reduces the corporate tax rate to 21% from 35%.